 Sword's Impact on Mental Health & Work Productivity

-Today we release the first clinical study results that indicate how Sword Health’s programs promote significant improvements in work productivity, even for members with moderate to severe mental health challenges.
-At Sword, understanding the connection between musculoskeletal (MSK) issues and mental health has always been critical to our mission.
-When we find ways to improve mental and emotional wellbeing, quality of life can improve, bringing us one step closer to freeing the world from pain.
+At Sword Health, understanding the connection between MSK issues and mental health has always been critical to our mission.
+When we find ways to improve mental and emotional wellbeing, we can also improve quality of life, bringing us one step closer to freeing the world from pain.

-Based on a combination of outcomes from Digital Physical Therapy, the Academy, and our cognitive behavioral therapy, we’ve shown how our multimodal digital care programs can produce substantial improvements in both mental health (anxiety and depression scores) and productivity even in members with significant depression at baseline.
-This affirms Sword’s leading role in reducing the burden of both MSK and mental health in the population, and that tackling MSK can provide improvements beyond its scope.
+These substantial improvements in both mental health (anxiety and depression scores) and productivity—even in members with significant depression at baseline—affirms Sword’s leading role in reducing the burden of both MSK and mental health in the population, and that tackling MSK can provide improvements in these adjacent conditions.